- Visit www.nyfa.org.

 After processing your payment via Credit Card, you will receive a confirmation email with the following subject “Invoice for your NYFA Classifieds Listing ‘TITLE OF YOUR LISTING’!”.
 This communication will be received in the email inbox associated with your account.

-At this time, NYFA requires all job postings in the states of New York, New Jersey, and Colorado to include the salary range.
+At this time, NYFA requires all job postings in the states of New York, New Jersey, Colorado, California, and Washington to include the salary range.
 Listings for remote roles where the employee can work from anywhere in the United States or anywhere in the world also require salary ranges.

 It is in the employer’s best interest to include a salary range on job listings, even if it is not required.
 See our best-practices post.

 Job seekers are able to filter results by salary range and only see listings that are transparent with that information.

 Regarding wage requirements for internships, NYFA Classifieds refers to the following resources: